sourcecrypto/sourcecrypto.github.io/_posts/history/2019-01-08-smart-contracts.md

     > Smart contracts and related languages have a long discussion history on LtU

 Which took me down the rabbithole and led to [the creation](https://github.com/sourcecrypto/bitcoin-history/commit/29700115d9c74eebb72b04023dd0085057e0ecd6#diff-cd3d4ba11ddc27e38cd09a3284beeb87) of this page.

-## Bitcoin History Discord Chat

-Previously I was tracking all my information in one discord server, but I realized I would need more.

-Recently, I made a separate server just for [Bitcoin History](https://discord.gg/Evk84Kk).
-So you can find a ton of stuff there... and then there is the archive page from the original: [sourcecrypto.pub / smart-contracts](https://sourcecrypto.pub/archive/chaintech/smart-contracts/)

-There is still much work to be done, and right now all my Bitcoin content is being gathered together and should make a formiddable resource, soon!

 ## Smart Contract History